 Data availability.
-The simulation data set ("KUL\OpenGGCM") is available from Cineca AIDA-DB, the simulation repository associated with the H2020 AIDA project.
-In order to access the meta-information and the link to "KUL\OpenGGCM" simulation, please refer to the tutorial at http://aida-space.eu/AIDAdb-iRODS.
+The simulation data set (KUL\OpenGGCM) is available from Cineca AIDA-DB, the simulation repository associated with the H2020 AIDA project.
+In order to access the meta-information and the link to the KUL\OpenGGCM simulation, please refer to the tutorial at http://aida-space.eu/AIDAdb-iRODS (last access: 1 October 2021).